 Chapter 4757-17 Supervision of Counselors

-This rule applies to all professional counselors registered as clinical residents who are working toward licensure as professional clinical counselors and counselor trainees seeking licensure under rules 4757-13-01 and 4757-13-03 of the Administrative Code.
-This rule also applies to professional counselors who are diagnosing and treating mental and emotional disorders under the work supervision of an independently licensed mental health professional.
+This rule applies to all licensed professional counselors registered as clinical residents who are working toward licensure as licensed professional clinical counselors and counselor trainees seeking licensure under rules 4757-13-01 and 4757-13-03 of the Administrative Code.
+This rule also applies to licensed professional counselors who are diagnosing and treating mental and emotional disorders under the work supervision of an independently licensed mental health professional.

 (A) Definition of supervision:

-(1) "Training supervision" is supervision of all individuals who are gaining the experience required for a license as a professional clinical counselor, or a license as a professional counselor under rule 4757-13-01 of the Administrative Code, or a counselor trainee registered with the board and enrolled in a practicum or internship class under paragraph (E) of this rule.
+(1) "Training supervision" is supervision of all individuals who are gaining the experience required for a license as a licensed professional clinical counselor, or a license as a licensed professional counselor under rule 4757-13-01 of the Administrative Code, or a counselor trainee registered with the board and enrolled in a practicum or internship class under paragraph (E) of this rule.
 This type of supervision requires extensive time and involvement on the part of the supervisor in order to help supervisees improve their skills and/or learn new skills.
 Training supervision shall include an average of one hour of face-to-face contact between the supervisor and supervisee for every twenty hours of work by the supervisee.
 Training supervision shall be face-to-face individual and/or triadic for counselor trainees.
-Training supervision shall be face-to-face individual or group supervision for professional counselors.
+Training supervision shall be face-to-face individual or group supervision for licensed professional counselors.

-(2) "Work supervision" is supervision required of professional counselors who are engaging in the diagnosis and treatment of mental and emotional disorders and who are not registered with the board for training purposes.
-Professional counselors shall disclose to their clients in writing that they are engaging in the diagnosis and treatment of mental and emotional disorders under the supervision of an appropriately licensed mental health professional.
+(2) "Work supervision" is supervision required of licensed professional counselors who are engaging in the diagnosis and treatment of mental and emotional disorders and who are not registered with the board for training purposes.
+Licensed professional counselors shall disclose to their clients in writing that they are engaging in the diagnosis and treatment of mental and emotional disorders under the supervision of an appropriately licensed mental health professional.
 The supervisee shall also disclose to their clients in writing the name(s) of the said professional(s).

 (3) "Group supervision" is board approved supervision that consists of not more than six supervisees for one supervisor.

 (4) "Triadic supervision" is composed of a supervisor and two counselor trainees.